umutdundar99/vision-transformers-auair/README.md

 #  You Only Look at One Sequence: Object detection on AU-AIR dataset

+This code trains YOLOS-tiny with pre-trained weights.
+Please use git-lfs to download .pth file, otherwise you will get an error.
+If you want to train from scratch, please remove the "--pre_trained" from args.

 #  Introduction
 This repository contains the implementation of You Only Look at One Sequence on the AU-AIR dataset.
 The paper proposes a novel transformer-based object detection framework that can effectively detect objects in a single sequence of images.
 The framework is designed to work with the AU-AIR dataset, which contains a large number of annotated sequences for training and evaluation.
 The YOLOS-tiny architecture was trained from scratch using an input resolution of 512×864, rather than leveraging pre-trained weights, as the available pre-trained models were trained on the ImageNet-1K dataset with a resolution of 800×1333.
 Due to limited computational resources, we opted for training at a lower resolution without pre-training.